airbnb/lottie-web/README.md

 **bodymovin.searchAnimations()** -- looks for elements with class "bodymovin" **bodymovin.registerAnimation()** -- you can register an element directly with registerAnimation.
 It must have the "data-animation-path" attribute pointing at the data.json url

-See the demo folders for examples
+See the demo folders for examples or go to http://codepen.io/airnan/ to see some cool examples

 ## Alerts!

-### Grouped and multishapes in single layer
-There are some issues with multiple shapes on a single layer.
-Should be fixed after the weekend with major changes.
-If you use a single shape per layer, everything should be fine.

 ### Undos
-The script is **very** invasive.
+The script is **very** invasive to your AE project.
 It will perform a lot of actions in your project that will go to the undo stack.
 So you'll probably won't be able to undo your work after exporting.
 I haven't figured out how to prevent this.

 ### Files
-If you have any images or AI layers that you haven't converted to shapes (I recommend that you convert them, so they get exported as vectors), they will be added to the render queue and exported.
+If you have any images or AI layers that you haven't converted to shapes (I recommend that you convert them, so they get exported as vectors, right click each layer and do: "Create shapes from Vector Layers"), they will be added to the render queue and exported.
-So expect a lot of "render ready chimes" coming out from your speakers that will scare your cats and wake your neighbours.
+So expect a lot of "render chimes" coming out from your speakers that will scare your cats and wake your neighbours.

 ### Time
-Some animations take a **lot** of time to render.
 If you see AE is not responding, be patient, give it some minutes.
-There is a lot going on and I haven't used an interval function on this version.
+There is a lot going on.

 ### Performance
 This is real time rendering.
-Although it does some optimizations, too complex animations can have an impact on performance. (remember flash?)<br/>
+Although it is pretty optimized, it always helps if you keep your AE project to what is necessary<br/>
 More optimizations are on their way, but try not to use huge shapes in AE only to mask a small part of it.<br/>
-Too many nodes will also affect performance as well as  lots of transformations at the same time.
+Too many nodes will also affect performance.

 ### Help
 If you have any animations that don't work or want me to export them, don't hesitate to write. <br/>